-The presiding officer, if the City Council hear the matter itself, or the Licensed Hearing Examiner, shall prepare written findings of fact.
-In the case of an Licensed Hearing Examiner, the Examiner shall submit said findings, to the City Council.
-The City Council shall either accept or reject the findings of fact, or enter its own findings, and shall state the basis from the record upon which the divergence from the Licensed Hearing Examiner's recommended findings.
+The presiding officer, if the City Council hears the matter itself, or the Licensed Hearing Examiner, shall prepare written findings of fact.
+In the case of a Licensed Hearing Examiner, the Examiner shall submit said findings to the City Council.
+The City Council shall either accept or reject the findings of fact, or enter its own findings, and shall state the basis from the record for which the findings diverge from the Licensed Hearing Examiner's recommended findings.
 The City Council shall prepare written conclusions of law and an order.